 Don’t compare yourself to everyone else

 It’s really hard not to look at the work of others and feel that you’re not doing enough.
 Try your best not to though.
 Everyone’s winging it to some extent.
 Comparison to others only serves to de-motivate you further.
-Progress is progress, don’t try and measure yourself against what others seem to be doing.
+Progress is progress, don’t try to measure yourself against what others seem to be doing.

 Remember though, if you’re only writing to gain followers, a book deal, or fame, then you’re always going to be motivated by the wrong things.
 Consequently, your writing will suffer.
 Comparisons will get you nowhere but small steps towards your own goals each day will pay off eventually.